califano-lab/acdc/README.md

 The default objective function, `type.fun`, in the previous example is the average silhouette, `"mean.silhouette"`, computed across all clusters.
 **Remember: the longer the time that you set, the more the number of combinations that are tested, and the higher the chance of obtaining a better solution!"**

-2. using a Grid Search approach (deterministic search) span a 10x10 grid of NN and resolution values and output a tibble that enlists the clustering solution corresponding to each combination of the parameters:
+2. using a Grid Search approach (deterministic search) span a 10x10 grid of NN and resolution values and store the optimal clustering solution in `S.obj`:
 ```
-clustering_GS <- GridSearch_pcs_fast(object = S.obj,
+S.obj <- GridSearch_pcs_fast(object = S.obj,
 assay.name="RNA",
 .resolutions = seq(0.1, 1.9, by = 0.2),
 .bootstraps = 1,